nihalshetty1/devops-assignment/README.md

 ##  Notes

-- Backup your `.pem` key file — without it, SSH access is lost.
+- Backup your `.pem` key file, without it SSH access is lost.
 - Use `docker ps` to check running containers.
 - To stop the app:
   ```bash